samkibe/Text-Mining-Analytics-ON-Twitter-X-Machine-Learning/README.md

 # text-mining --
-Text Mining Algorithms then dumping the tweets on a Json file then using python conversion algorithmns to dump them into a readable Format in CSV.
+Use Text Mining Algorithms then dump the tweets on a Json file then using python conversion algorithmns to dump them into a readable Format in CSV.
 Then use R programming to clean and analyze said data to your specific requirement.
 Modfiy the #query_params fields for the output you want. check Twitter developer documentation for details.